 What is Pulse Wave Velocity measurement?

-As blood flows out of the heart and into the blood vessels a pressure wave is generated that travels along the arteries.
-This pressure wave is affected by age, heart health, and the resistance built inside the blood vessels from plaque deposition.
-Higher stiffness in vessels means a higher pressure wave velocity to maintain adequate blood blow.
+PWV is a well-established and reliable method to quantify arterial stiffness and assess the risk of CVD.
+As blood flows out of the heart and into the blood vessels, it generates a pressure wave that travels along the arteries.
+Pressure wave is affected by age, heart health and resistance built from plaque deposits inside the blood vessels.
+PWV uses a set of non-invasive devices to measure the rate at which this pressure waves move.
+The greater the stiffness in the blood vessels the higher the pressure wave velocity needed, in order to maintain adequate blood flow.

 - What is Cardiovascular Disease? by American Heart Association